Kayan-dev/face-detection/README.md

 Use the link: https://evening-hamlet-82472.herokuapp.com/ To visit the website that is deployed for free with Heroku.

-`It may take up to 10 seconds for the web app to 'wake up' since it is a free deployment.`
+**It may take up to 10 seconds for the web app to 'wake up' since it is a free deployment**

 ## Available Scripts